Don Blanding: Poetry career

 Finding work as an artist in an advertising agency, he published poetry daily in the Honolulu Star Bulletin for an advertiser between 1921 and 1923.
 These featured local people and events, and became well-known and popular – whether because of or in spite of always mentioning the Aji-No-Moto brand of MSG.

 The popularity of these ad-poems led Blanding to follow the advice of newspaper colleagues by publishing a collection of his poetry in 1923.
 When his privately published 2000 copies quickly sold out, he followed it with a commercially published edition the same year, and with additional verse and prose books.
 For his fifth book in 1928, he no longer used a local or West Coast publisher, but the New York publisher Dodd, Mead & Company.
 The result, Vagabond's House, was reviewed promptly by The New York Times, and was a great commercial success.
 By 1948 it went through nearly fifty printings in several editions that together sold over 150,000 copies.

+Blanding was nicknamed in the press as the "Vagabond Poet" and the "Poet Laureate of Aji-No-Moto".

+In 1929, Hawaiian House Representative John C. Anderson proposed an honorary poet laureate position for the state of Hawaii, but the bill was tabled after discussion.

+In 1937, in the Enid Morning News, he was referred to as the poet laureate of Enid, Oklahoma.
+It is unclear who conferred upon Blanding the title of poet laureate of the Hawaiian Islands.
+In 1932 the Honolulu Star Bulletin refers to him as "Hawaii's Poet Laureate."
+In 1937 a letter to the Honolulu Star-Bulletin suggested that Blanding be officially named Poet Laureate of Hawaii.

+However, in 1939, he was referred to in the Hawaii Tribune-Herald as the "unofficial poet laureate," and articles in the Honolulu Advertiser also named his contemporary Charles Eugene Banks as unofficial poet laureate of Hawaii.

+His obituary in the Los Angeles Times refers to him as the "Poet Laureate of Honolulu."

+On Tuesday, June 11, 1957, Hawaiian Congressman John A. Burns posthumously honored Blanding during congressional proceedings and referred to Blanding as the Poet Laureate of Hawaii.